philipce/nifty/README.md

 Also, if you decide to use a different system library for one of the required system modules, you'll need to modify the Nifty-libs module map once the package manager has downloaded the Packages folder.

 ## Nifty Features

+Nifty is really new and (obviously) not complete.
+The library is constantly expanding—if it doesn't yet have what you need, it will soon!
+Either come back later and check Nifty out when it's a little farther along, or, [consider contributing](#contributing)!

 We are currently working on getting the core set of general math and linear algebra functions finished:
 - general functions and definitions used throughout Nifty